Constrained D-optimal Design for Paid Research Study: Introduction

 \section{Introduction}

-We consider a constrained sampling problem frequently arising in paid research studies or clinical trials, especially when recruiting volunteers via internet or emails, which could gather attention widely and quickly.
+We consider a constrained sampling problem frequently arising in paid research studies or clinical trials, especially when recruiting volunteers via the Internet or emails, which could gather attention widely and quickly.
 For example, some investigators plan to conduct a research study to evaluate the effect of a new treatment on anxiety.
 Besides the treatment cost, the investigators also need to prepare certain compensation for participants' time.
-Due to limited funding, the investigators could only support up to $n=300$ participants while there are $N=500$ eligible volunteers.
-The question is how they select $300$ participants out of $500$ to evaluate the treatment effect most accurately.
+Due to limited funding, the investigators could only support up to $n$ participants while there are $N > n$ eligible volunteers.
+The question is how they select $n$ participants out of $N$ to evaluate the treatment effect most accurately.
+Noted that the goal of the sampling problem in this paper is not the mean of response but the treatment effect or regression coefficients of an underlying statistical model.

-There are three possible situations: {\it Case~(i)}, the investigators know nothing about the volunteers except contact information, or the covariate information provided by the volunteers does not seem relevant to the treatment effect; {\it Case~(ii)}, the investigators collect some covariates provided by the volunteers in their applications, for example, gender and age, which may play some but unknown role in the treatment effect; and {\it Case~(iii)}, the investigators knew from a previous study that a certain regression model is appropriate for the treatment effect under investigation and they knew some information about the regression coefficients of the collected covariates.

-For Case~(i), to sample $n$ subjects out of $N$, the {\it simple random sampling without replacement} (SRSWOR, see, for example, Chapter~2 of \cite{lohr2019sampling}) is commonly used, which randomly chooses an index set $1\leq i_1 < i_2 < \cdots < i_n \leq N$ such that each index set of $n$ distinct subjects has the equal chance $n!(N-n)!/N!$ to be chosen.
+A straightforward approach is to use the {\it simple random sampling without replacement} (SRSWOR, see, for example, Chapter~2 of \cite{lohr2019sampling}), which randomly chooses an index set $1\leq i_1 < i_2 < \cdots < i_n \leq N$ such that each index set of $n$ distinct subjects has the equal chance $n!(N-n)!/N!$ to be chosen.
+This can be applied if the investigators know nothing about the volunteers except contact information, or the covariate information provided by the volunteers does not seem relevant to the treatment effect.